Ditectrev/Awesome-HTML-Book-HyperText-Markup-Language-HTML/README.md

 #### Example: Exploring the DOM
 Here's a simple exercise to manipulate the DOM using JavaScript:

-1. **Add a Button in HTML**: In `index.html`, add a button element:
+1. **Add a Button in HTML**: in `index.html`, add a button element:

 ```html
 <button id="changeColorButton">Change Color</button>
 ```

-2. **JavaScript to Change Text Color**: In `script.js`, add a script to change the color of the paragraph when the button is clicked:
+2. **JavaScript to Change Text Color**: in `script.js`, add a script to change the color of the paragraph when the button is clicked:

 ```javascript
 document.getElementById('changeColorButton').addEventListener('click', function() {